 Parents play an important role in terms of care at home.
 They often take on a large portion of the care tasks, as well as playing a managing and coordinating role.
 It is important to support parents in that respect with tailor-made solutions.
-A sufficient number of professionals and backup by those professionals are also essential.
+It is essential that there are sufficient number of professionals available to provide care and ensure backup.
 There have to be sufficient paediatric nurses and (respite) care must be offered in the region.

 The medical line has to be clearly defined

 There needs to be more clarity about the way in which the paediatrician/doctor fulfils his/her role as the party with final responsibility.
-General Practitioners do not feature much.
-Coordination is required in order to distribute tasks between the paediatrician and the General Practitioner.
+GPs do not appear to play a big part in the care networks at home.
+Coordination is required in order to distribute tasks between the paediatrician and the GP.
 Coordination is also needed between the paediatrician and the paediatric nurses.
-The question is how does the care network implement the joint management role fulfilled by parents and the paediatrician?
+How does the care network implement the joint management role fulfilled by parents and the paediatrician?

-More unity in terms of policy: regular consultation, coordination and evaluation are needed.
-That applies both within care institutions and to the care providers in the network.
-There has to be time and space for this.
+- More unity in terms of policy: regular consultation, coordination and evaluation are needed.
+That applies to care institutions as well as to the care providers in the network.
+There has to be time and room for this.

-Care needs assessment: there need to be more detailed guidelines for nurses and greater clarity about the implementation of conventional care.
+- Care needs assessment: more detailed guidelines for nurses are required and greater clarity about the implementation of conventional care is needed.

-The sole traders used must comply with legislation and regulations (e.g. (joint) record-keeping).
+- The sole traders active in care networks at home used must comply with legislation and regulations (e.g. (joint) record-keeping).